How are data centres evolving to keep pace with demand?

 1.6T transceivers

 Transceivers are ultimately the unsung heroes of data centres.
-While General and Central Processing Units (GPU/CPU) tend to dominate industry news, they wouldn’t be facilitated without the optical transceivers that actually move the data between them.
+While specialised accelerators like GPUs tend to dominate industry news, they wouldn’t be facilitated without the optical transceivers that actually move the data between them.

-By converting electrical signals to optical signals, transceivers enable high speed communication over fibre at 100G, 400G, 800G - and now, 1600G.
-Referred to as ‘1.6T’, these transceivers already had made a huge impact on AI data centres in 2025 by empowering ultra-high-speed data transmission at 1.6 Terrabits per second.
+By converting electrical signals to optical signals, transceivers enable high‑speed communication over fibre at 100G, 400G, 800G — and now, 1600G.
+Referred to as ‘1.6T’, these transceivers already made a huge impact on AI data centres in 2025 by empowering ultra‑high‑speed data transmission at 1.6 Terabits per second.

-The transceivers transform infrastructure by doubling the capacity of current 800G modules for faster exchange between Central Processing Units (CPUs) and storage in AI training clusters.
-In turn, this leads to longer inter-switch links up to 2km, extending bandwidth density and evolving existing architectures.
+The transceivers transform infrastructure by doubling the capacity of current 800G modules for faster exchange between accelerators and storage in AI training clusters.
+In turn, this leads to longer inter‑switch links up to 2km, extending bandwidth density and evolving existing architectures.

 The implementation of these 1.6T transceivers is expected to reach over 10+ million this year, with companies like AddOn Networks, the world’s largest independent manufacturer of optical transceivers and high‑speed cabling, expanding their transceiver offering with the addition of 1.6T last month to bolster low insertion loss and strong signal integrity.